AnthonyRom12/SoloLearn_for_C/README.md

 Explanation: The first bus will transport 50 passengers, leaving 126-50=76 in the station.
 The next one will leave 26 in the station, thus, the last bus will take all of the 26 passengers, having 50-26=24 seats left empty.

+_________Conditionals and Loops #2_________
+Countdown
+You need to make a countdown app.
+Given a number N as input, output numbers from N to 1 on separate lines.
+Also, when the current countdown number is a multiple of 5, the app should output "Beep".
+Sample Input:
+12

+Sample Output:
+12
+11
+10
+Beep
+9
+8
+7
+6
+5
+Beep
+4
+3
+2
+1